rockerBOO/awesome-neovim/README.md

 - [chiyadev/dep](https://github.com/chiyadev/dep) - An alternative to packer.nvim.
 It was built to be even better and easier to use.
 Context can be found [here](https://chiya.dev/posts/2021-11-27-why-package-manager).
 - [folke/lazy.nvim](https://github.com/folke/lazy.nvim) - A modern plugin manager, featuring a graphical interface, async execution, a lockfile and more 💤.
 - [roobert/activate.nvim](https://github.com/roobert/activate.nvim) - A plugin installation system designed to complement `folke/lazy.nvim`.
-- [abeldekat/lazyflex.nvim](https://github.com/abeldekat/lazyflex.nvim) - An addon for `folke/lazy.nvim`.
-Facilitates the testing and troubleshooting of a Neovim configuration.
 - [nvim-neorocks/rocks.nvim](https://github.com/nvim-neorocks/rocks.nvim) - A modern approach to plugin management using Luarocks, inspired by Cargo.
 - [echasnovski/mini.nvim#mini.deps](https://github.com/echasnovski/mini.nvim/blob/main/readmes/mini-deps.md) - Module of `mini.nvim` for managing other plugins.
 Uses Git and built-in packages to install, update, clean, and snapshot plugins.